HeinerKuecker/Array-Comparator-Java/README.md

 # Array Comparator Java
-Java Comparator classes to compare primitive arrays and object arrays with one or multiple dimensions.
+Java Comparator classes to compare primitive arrays and object arrays with one or multiple dimensions (implementation is scheduled up to 9 diemensions).

 This repository contains an Eclipse project ARRAY_COMPARATOR with the associated files.